 Today choose between two great excursions.
 On the South Shore Adventure tour you will travel through south Iceland's farming land to the black sand beaches, thundering waterfalls, powerful volcanoes and majestic glaciers of the South Coast.
 First stop is Skógafoss, a picturesque waterfall thundering down the slopes of Eyjafjallajökull volcano.
 Then onwards for a leisurely stroll along the black sand beach of Reynisfjara, with stacks of basalt columns that wall off surrounding cliffs scattered with caves.
 Offshore you will see the Reynisdrangar pillars, basalt rock stacks that rise from the sea.
 Then on to Seljalandsfoss waterfall to walk behind this magnificent wall of water.
 On a clear day you will have a fantastic view of Hekla and Eyjafjallajökull volcanoes and the Westman Islands.

 OR visit the South Coast & Jokulsarlon Glacial Lagoon.
 Drive along Iceland's stunning south shore to extraordinary Jokulsarlon Glacial Lagoon.
-En route you pass small villages, Seljalandsfoss and Skogafoss Waterfalls, and Skaftafell National Park - the green oasis at the foot of Vatnajokull, Europe's largest glacier.
+En route you pass small villages, stop at Seljalandsfoss and Skogafoss Waterfalls, and see Skaftafell National Park - the green oasis at the foot of Vatnajokull, Europe's largest glacier.
 With its enormous and ancient icebergs breaking off from Vatnajökull Glacier, this natural wonder of Iceland is an awe inspiring sight.
 The Lagoon produces a feeling of incredible tranquillity as the 1,000-1,500 year old ice silently drifts into the lake and slowly melts away.
 The lagoon covers 18km square and reaches over 248m at its deepest point- the lake is a result of Breiðarmerkurjökull glacier slowly retreating, leaving in its wake the lagoon and the oddly-shaped icebergs of various sizes.
 En route to the lagoon you will see some of Iceland's most magnificent scenery, including the tallest mountain in Iceland, Hvannadalshnjúkur, and the sprawling black sand desert between Skaftafell National Park and the lagoon itself.
 From May to September enjoy a boat tour on the Lagoon (Please note the boat tour does not operate from October to April due to excess ice in the lagoon).